ristoikonen/Mapbit/README.md

-## Pixdata Mapbit API and architecture
+## Introducing Mapbit API

-- API encodes/decodes text to/from a image of single color
+- API encodes/decodes text to/from a unicolor image
-- Encoding is readable using any image editor.
+- Encoding is basically readable using any image editor.
 - Encode/Decode is done by PixMapper class library

 ## Mapbit API Documentation